brandonerose/Data-Pipelines/05-Catergorizing.Rmd

 ## Microsoft Excel
 When to use: viewing and storing data, one time jobs such as designing your REDCap metadata Avoid for: data analysis
+Recommendation: modeling and viewing

+The problems with Excel as a controller...
+DAX language, manual entry of formulas.

 ## qualtrics